25se02ds008-max/simple-interest-calculator/CODE_OF_CONDUCT.md

 ## Our Pledge

-We are committed to making participation in our project a respectful and welcoming experience for everyone.
-We expect all contributors and participants to behave professionally and respectfully.
+We pledge to make participation in our project a welcoming and respectful experience for everyone.
+We are committed to providing a friendly and inclusive environment.

 ## Our Standards

 Examples of positive behavior include:

-- Being respectful and considerate to others.
+- Being respectful and considerate.
 - Using welcoming and inclusive language.
-- Accepting constructive criticism politely.
+- Accepting constructive criticism.
-- Focusing on what is best for the project and community.
+- Focusing on what is best for the community.
-- Respecting different opinions and experiences.

-Unacceptable behavior includes:

-- Harassment or discrimination.
-- Personal attacks or insulting comments.
-- Publishing someone's private information without permission.
-- Trolling or deliberately disruptive behavior.
-- Any other behavior that is inappropriate in a professional community.
+- Showing empathy toward other contributors.

+Unacceptable behavior includes harassment, discrimination, personal attacks, and other inappropriate conduct.

 ## Enforcement Responsibilities

 Project maintainers are responsible for clarifying and enforcing the standards of acceptable behavior.
-They may take appropriate action when unacceptable behavior occurs.
+They may take appropriate and fair corrective action in response to unacceptable behavior.

 ## Scope

-This Code of Conduct applies to all project spaces, including the GitHub repository, issues, pull requests, discussions, and other project-related activities.
+This Code of Conduct applies to all project spaces, including the repository, issues, pull requests, discussions, and other project-related activities.

 ## Enforcement

-Project maintainers may take appropriate action in response to behavior that violates this Code of Conduct.
-Actions may include warnings, removal of inappropriate content, temporary restrictions, or removal from project participation.
+Instances of unacceptable behavior may be reported to the project maintainers.
+All reports will be reviewed and investigated fairly and appropriately.

 ## Enforcement Guidelines

-When deciding how to respond to a violation, maintainers may consider:

-1. The nature and seriousness of the violation.
-2. Whether the behavior was repeated.
-3. The impact on other community members.
-4. The circumstances surrounding the incident.

-Maintainers will aim to handle enforcement fairly and consistently.
+Project maintainers may take any action they consider appropriate, including:

+1. A warning for inappropriate behavior.
+2. Temporary restriction from participating in the project.
+3. Permanent removal from the project for serious or repeated violations.

 ## Attribution

-This Code of Conduct is inspired by community Code of Conduct practices and the Contributor Covenant.
+This Code of Conduct is adapted from the Contributor Covenant, version 2.1.